Narshe1412/Code-Institute-Django-Project/README.md

 ## Deployment

-The project has been deployed to Heroku.
+The project has been deployed to Heroku using Github and Travis as pipeline.
 In order to make it work the following environment variables must be defined:

 - SECRET_KEY
 - STRIPE_PUBLISHABLE